DiarmuidMalanaphy/DiarmuidMalanaphy/README.md

      - **📝 HTML**
      - **⚙️ Javascript**
      - **🎨 CSS**
-     - **Django** - Used for building website and as an experiment used it for multiplayer in a personal project.
+     - **🌿 Django** -  Used for building websites; also experimented with it for multiplayer in a personal project.

 ## My Projects
-  - **GameJamEchoes** - Two day Game Jam completed after exams with a few friends.
+  - **GameJamEchoes** - A two-day Game Jam completed with friends post-exams.
     - https://github.com/pigeon4752/GameJamEchoes
-  - **Generate Word** - Three day project to investigate how to use android studio and familiarise myself with file-management on Android.
+  - **Generate Word** - A three-day project to explore Android Studio and file-management on Android.
     - https://github.com/DiarmuidMalanaphy/Generate-word
-  - **Star Wars Repo** - Investigation on how to use DOT.net to develop my own API.
+  - **Star Wars Repo** - Investigation on using DOT.net to develop a custom API.
     - https://github.com/DiarmuidMalanaphy/ITPI-Star-wars-repo
-  - **Secrets of Hopkin** - First hackathon to create a Cyber-security point and click game.
+  - **Secrets of Hopkin** - My first hackathon project, a Cyber-security themed point and click game.
     - https://github.com/DiarmuidMalanaphy/The-Secrets-of-Hopkin

 ## Ask me about
   - **My Dissertation**
-    -  Practical use of Computer Vision
+    -  Analysing Satellite data to detect flooding.

 ## How to reach me
   - **Email**